gryf/slack-backup/README.rst

   created, but you'll (obviously) lost all the records.
 Besides the db file, assets directory might be created for downloadable items.

-You can also specify directory, where pure response JSONs from Slack API will be stored by using ``-r/--raw-dir`` or by providing it in config file in ``fetch`` section.
+You can also specify directory, where pure response JSONs from Slack API will be stored by using ``-r/--raw-dir`` or by providing it in config file in ``fetch`` section as ``raw_dir`` (note the underscore in config file contrary to the swith, which have hyphen between ``raw`` and ``dir``).
 This might be useful for debugging purposes.

-There is one more switch to take into consideration - ``-f/--url_file_to_attachment`` which influence the way how external file share would be treated.
+There is one more switch to take into consideration - ``-f/--url-file-to-attachment`` which influence the way how external file share would be treated.
 First of all, what is *external* file share from slack point of view, one could ask.
-Slack have some sort of integration with Goolgle services, like Googla Drive, which provide slack users to create or "upload" files from Google Drive.
+Slack have some sort of integration with Google services, like Google Drive, which provide slack users to create or "upload" files from Google Drive.
 "Upload", since no uploading actually takes place, and only URL is provided for such "uploads".
-By default `slack-backup` will create a file which is prefixed ``manual_download_`` which will contain url and destination path to the file, where user should manual download file to.
+By default `slack-backup` will create a file which is prefixed ``manual_download_`` which will contain URL and destination path to the file, where user should manual download file to.
 Example file contents: